 The NCC was born during the Great Depression.
-A group of men of Norwegian descent were members of an organization called the Odinian Society, which was limited to Norwegian Masons.
-To broaden the base of their prospective membership, it was decided that the Norwegians could form a group to help each other.
+A group of men of Norwegian descent were all members of an organization called the Odinian Society, which was limited to Norwegian Masons.
+To broaden the base of their prospective membership, it was decided that the Norwegians should form a group to help each other.
 Counsel Eli Paulson drew up the Articles of Incorporation and 69 members signed.
-The meetings were held in the Gowman Hotel.
-Eventually, the Club moved to the Norway Center and membership grew steadily.
+The meetings were held in the Gowman Hotel, at 2nd & Stewart in downtown Seattle.

 The prime attraction for the attending members was the social hour, where Old Crow and Old Granddad seemed to be the favorites.
 These days, it’s apparently McNaughton’s.
 At one meeting, Rangval Flakstad, an importer, decided to treat the members to Aquavit and Norwegian beer.
 That meeting ended in what is politely described as “utter confusion.”
 Another attraction were the poker games which followed every meeting.

 Over the years, our membership has included mayors, councilmen, governors, congressmen, senators and kings.
 Valdemar Holm was treasurer for many years.
 Valdemar was succeeded by Fred Scheel who held the position so long, that they made him an honorary life member.
 Member Allen Pomeroy was also Mayor of Seattle and later, U.S. Attorney for Western Washington.
 Dr. K. Falkenberg, membership chairman for many years, was the most beloved.
 Whenever a guest was introduced at our meeting, he’d present him with a membership card.
 Thanks to him, we became a viable organization, now with a membership exceeding 400.